 As a reminder, itinerary related expenses have been included in the price of your trip.
 Therefore, we recommend that you carry most of your money in smaller denominations.

 Your pre-departure information is sent approximately five months prior to departure and includes a complete packing list and gear certificate.
 Final documents, including a final itinerary contact list and staff biography, will be sent approximately one month prior to departure.

 The electrical currents are as follows:

-PLEASE NOTE: Most modern electronics (cell phones, computers, and tablets) are dual voltage and don’t require a converter and adapter.
-Some appliances, such as video camera battery packs, require heavy-duty converters rather than the normal travel type.
+PLEASE NOTE: Most modern electronics (cell phones, computers, and tablets) are dual voltage.
+Some appliances, such as video camera battery packs, will require a heavy-duty converter rather than the normal travel type.
 Please check your equipment to be sure you bring what is necessary for your personal needs.

 Be sure to bring a sufficient amount of your personal medications, as pharmacies are not found in the remote areas of this expedition.

 The Southern Ocean, and specifically the Drake Passage, are notorious for rough seas.
 If you are prone to motion-sickness, consult with your physician to determine the best remedy.
 The ship’s doctor on board will have sea-sickness medicine, but it is best to bring your own as well.

 Protect yourself against dehydration by drinking plenty of fluids whenever you can, not just when you are thirsty.
 This can prevent a range of medical problems associated with traveling.
 We will be outdoors for long periods of time, so take precautions to avoid overexposure to the sun.
 Bring a sun hat with a wide brim or scarf, polarized sunglasses, and a high-SPF sunscreen.